The Bad Luck Myth About Opal

-Opals are a beautiful and mystical product of Mother Nature, embraced throughout history as the Queen of Gems.
+Opals are a beautiful, unique and mystical product of Mother Nature, embraced throughout history as the Queen of Gems.
 But is there any truth to the superstition that opal brings bad luck?

 Personally, we’ve never seen any evidence to support this belief so, getting straight to the point, the answer is a simple ‘No’.

 Unfortunately, over the past two centuries opal superstitions have arisen from one source or another, giving this precious Australian gemstone a bad reputation.
 Today, some in the western world still wrongly believe the gemstones to be cursed.

 - Only those born in October whose birthstone is an opal are safe to wear them

 - Opals should never be given or accepted as a gift

 - If opals are gifted, bad luck can be negated by handing its giver a small sum of money to turn it into a financial transaction, and thus break the curse

 - Engagement rings must never contain an opal, else the new bride will quickly become a widow